tamaragevorgyan/gettyimages-api/README.md

 ]
 ```

-A POST to the provided URI with the Api-Key and Authorization headers will download the image.
+A POST to the provided URI with a valid Api-Key and access token will download the image.

 ### Pagination